Outer Hebrides & the Scottish Highlands

 • Services of a professional local driver/guide

-• 4 nights ensuite accommodations
+• 4 nights ensuite accommodation

 • Full Scottish breakfast daily